BhavanaNannuru/cyber_security_journal/reflections/unfiltered.md

 ## Day 39 – !
 📅 Date: 15 July 2025
 ⚙️ Supply chain attacks make you realize: trust is fragile in cybersecurity.
 Even an update can be a weapon!
 AirDrop CVE was eye-opening; it’s scary how easily privacy leaks.
 Finally set up ADB on Linux—feels good to interact directly with Android from terminal. 🚀

+## Day 40 – Juz Faceeee!
+📅 Date: 16 July 2025
+Facial recognition feels cool but also scary—it’s a double-edged sword.
+One small bug like this Chrome CVE reminds me how fragile systems really are.
+Updates aren’t optional; they’re shields.